jakubtomas/jakubtomas.github.io/README.md

 > Click function -> click on the city from list of cities -> change place on the map with animation.

-> Click function  -> click on the mark and show data from next to mark
+> Click function  -> click on the mark and show data information

 ![GitHub Logo](/images/weather.png)